kjkondratuk/how-to-go/README.md

 ## So, what's next?

-First, let's review the basics of the language by browsing the [examples folder](./examples) to better understand the basics of the language, then let's move on to the following challenge and build a simple command-line application.
+First, let's review the basics of the language by browsing the [examples folder](./examples) to better understand the basics of the language, then let's move on to the challenge below and build a simple command-line application.

+## Challenge

+Create a command line application